 Is it necessary for a home septic system?
 Most likely not, but if you want to be extra careful and use RV toilet paper in your home it’s going to be really good for it.

 Why is RV toilet paper different?

-Have any questions or tips on black tank clogs?
+Have any more questions about RV toilet paper?
 Leave a comment below.